Saying that I was an angry mom is an understatement.

 How to stop feeling angry as a mom.

 When you are struggling with anger and frustration, you gotta pick up the pieces and start moving forward.
 You might not know where to begin, and for a long time, I didn’t really either.
-I wanted to keep hiding these angry mom moments from the world and hope no one noticed me screaming at the steering wheel of my car.
+I wanted to keep hiding these angry mom moments from the world and hope no one wondered why there was a parent yelling at the steering wheel of her car.

 But you know what?